wp-plugins/gotmls/readme.txt

 == Upgrade Notice ==

+= 1.2.04.09 =
+Added more info about registration to the readme file, Updated timthumb replacement patch to version 2.8.10, and fixed menu option placement.

 = 1.2.04.08 =
-Fixed option to exclude directories and added support for winblows servers using \ directory structures.
+Fixed option to exclude directories and added support for winblows servers using BACKSLASH directory structures.

 = 1.2.04.04 =
 Fixed new definition updates to properly update the version number and added option to exclude directories.